-Carpal tunnel syndrome and other nerve entrapments or compression or carpus, consists of eight small bones known as the carpals, which are joined by fibrous bands of protein called ligaments.
+Carpal tunnel syndrome and other nerve entrapments or compression

+Individuals with MPS VII may experience pain and loss of feeling in the fingertips caused by carpal tunnel syndrome.
+The wrist, or carpus, consists of eight small bones known as the carpals, which are joined by fibrous bands of protein called ligaments.
 Nerves have to pass through the wrists in the space between the carpal bones and the ligaments.
 Thickening of the ligaments causes pressure on the nerves; this can cause irreversible nerve damage.
 The nerve damage will cause the muscle at the base of the thumb to waste away and will make it difficult for a child to oppose his or her thumb in a position for a normal grasp.
 Although your child may not complain of pain, carpal tunnel syndrome may be severe.
-If your child seems to have pain in the hands, particularly at 21 night, an electrical test called a nerve conduction or electromyograph study should be performed.
+If your child seems to have pain in the hands, particularly at night, an electrical test called nerve conduction or electromyograph study should be performed.
 This test will show whether carpal tunnel syndrome is the cause.
 If your child has any weakness at all in the hand or has decreased muscle mass at the base of the thumb, ask for the test from your neurologist.
 Be persistent, as many physicians may not believe carpal tunnel syndrome is present without the classic symptoms.
 Most individuals affected by MPS do not have the classic symptoms of carpal tunnel syndrome, even with severe nerve entrapment and damage.
 Uncorrected carpal tunnel syndrome may result in the loss of sensation in the hands and fingers.
 Carpal tunnel syndrome can be corrected through surgery.
 However, it may return in the future requiring additional surgeries.